Norval Morrisseau: Style

 Morrisseau was a self-taught artist.
 He developed his own techniques and artistic vocabulary that captured ancient legends and images that came to him in visions or dreams.
 He was originally criticized by the native community because his images disclosed traditional spiritual knowledge.
 Initially he painted on any material that he could find, especially birchbark, and also moose hide.
 Dewdney encouraged him to use earth-tone colors and traditional material, which he thought were appropriate to Morrisseau's native style.

 The subjects of his art in the early period were myths and traditions of the Anishnaabe people.
 He is acknowledged to have initiated the Woodland School of native art, where images similar to the petroglyphs of the Great Lakes region were now captured in paintings and prints.
 Morrisseau was also inspired by sacred Anishinaabe birch bark scroll images.

 His later style changed: he used more standard material and the colors became progressively brighter, eventually obtaining a neon-like brilliance.
 The themes also moved from traditional myth to depicting his own personal struggles.
 He also produced art depicting Christian subjects: during his incarceration, he attended a local church where he was struck by the beauty of the images on stained-glass windows.
 Some of his paintings, like Indian Jesus Christ, imitate that style and represent characters from the Bible with native features.
 After he joined the new age religion Eckankar in 1976, he started representing on canvas its mystical beliefs.

 Morrisseau, who was bisexual, also produced erotic works featuring sexuality between male figures and between male and female figures.
 Most of these works are now held in private collections.
 Other works explored Indigenous conceptions of gender fluidity, such as his massive work Androgyny (1983), which was formerly exhibited at Rideau Hall.

 The cover art for the Bruce Cockburn album Dancing in the Dragon's Jaws is a painting by Norval Morrisseau.

+Two of Morrisseau's paintings from the mid-1970s appear in Stanley Kubrick's 1980 film The Shining including The Great Earth Mother (1976), and Flock of Loons (1975).